WorldCat Digital Collection Gateway frequently asked questions

 My server configuration has changed.
 How do I change the corresponding harvest URL in the Digital Collection Gateway?

 Will institutions get cataloging credits for records that are harvested from OAI-compliant repositories into WorldCat via the Gateway?

 No. The Gateway is a free self-service tool provided to digital repository managers to increase the visibility and access of their digital collections by sharing the metadata via WorldCat.

 Does OCLC’s “WorldCat Rights and Responsibilities for the OCLC Cooperative” apply to records loaded through the Gateway?

 The WorldCat Rights and Responsibilities for the OCLC Cooperative defines how OCLC Members may utilize WorldCat metadata.
 Your own use of the metadata you contribute to WorldCat is not limited in any way.
-See Information for Metadata Contributors for information about how OCLC manages metadata added to WorldCat through the Gateway.
-Also note the Gateway includes a built-in, self-service deletion feature if you wish to remove your metadata from WorldCat.
+See Information for metadata contributors for information about how OCLC manages metadata added to WorldCat through the Gateway.
+Also, please note that the Gateway includes a built-in, self-service deletion feature if you wish to remove your metadata from WorldCat.

 Does my use of the Gateway make my organization a member of OCLC?

 Questions specific to repository managers with OAI-compliant repositories (non-CONTENTdm repositories)

 Can I register more than one repository with the WorldCat Digital Collection Gateway?